pymc-devs/pymc-examples/examples/gaussian_processes/GP-Births.myst.md

 ax.set_title(label="Prior Predictive", fontsize=18, fontweight="bold")
 ```

-It looks very reasonable as the prior samples are withing a reasonable range of the observed data.
+It looks very reasonable as the prior samples are within a reasonable range of the observed data.

 +++